Bachelor of Science in Information Systems and Technology (IST)

 3. CAREER OPPORTUNITIES

-For industry, the IST program produces practitioner-oriented information technology professionals and future leaders who can immediately contribute to problem solving and business results through application of information technology.
+For industry, the IST program produces practitioner-oriented information technology professionals and future leaders who can immediately contribute to problem solving and business results through the application of information technology.
 They are actively integrated with the industry through engagement that both contribute to life-long learning as well as acquiring the knowledge needed to apply information technology solutions to business needs.
 Graduates typically are employed as:

 - Application developers